ojczeo/meteor-materialize-scss/README.md

 # Quick info
 This repo was forked for clean install of Materialize SCSS.
-Thanks to @poetric and his repo [GitHub](https://github.com/poetic/meteor-materialize-scss).
+Thanks to [@poetric](https://github.com/poetic) and his repo [meteor-materialize-scss](https://github.com/poetic/meteor-materialize-scss).

 To install:
 1. Open terminal and go to your project folder